Kernelizations for the hybridization number problem on multiple nonbinary trees: A polynomial kernel for a bounded number of trees

 \begin{claim} The number of trees of~$\cT'$ in which~$x_i$ and~$x_j$ have a common parent is at most~$q$. \end{claim}

 To prove the claim, consider~$C^{**}:=(x_i,\ldots ,x_j)$.
 Since~$C^{**}$ is a subchain of~$C'$, it is a chain of each tree in~$\cT'$ by Observation~\ref{obs:subchain}.

 First consider the case~$q=t-1$ and assume that~$x_i$ and~$x_j$ have a common parent in more than~$q$ trees in~$\cT'$ and hence in all trees in~$\cT'$.
 Then,~$x_i,\ldots ,x_j$ all have a common parent in all trees in~$\cT'$, by Observation~\ref{obs:commonparent}.
 Since~$C$ is a $q$-star chain of~$\cT$, there are~$q=t-1$ trees in~$\cT$ in which all leaves of~$C$ have a common parent.
 Let~$T^*$ be the only tree in~$\cT$ in which the leaves of~$C$ do not all have a common parent.
 Then~$C$ is not pendant in~$T^*$ or its leaves would form a nontrivial common pendant subtree of~$\cT$.
 Hence,~$x_i$ and~$x_j$ have a common parent in~$T^*$ by Claim~\ref{claim:pendant}.
-However, this is a contradiction because then~$x_i$ and~$x_j$ form a nontrivial common pendant subtree of~$\cT$.
+However, \revC{then~$x_i,~x_j$, and their common parent form a nontrivial common pendant subtree of~$\cT$.
+This is a contradiction to the assumption that~$\cT$ has no nontrivial common pendant subtrees.}

-To finish the proof of Claim~\ref{claim:atmostq}, consider the case $q<t-1$.
-In that case, $m>1$ \cs{implying that $5km > 1 + (5k-1)m$ and hence}~$C^{**}$ contains only leaves in~$\{x_1,\ldots ,x_{5km-1}\}$.
+To finish the proof of Claim~\ref{claim:atmostq}, consider the case $q<t-1$. \revA{In this case, $m>1$.
+Recall that $x_j$ is in~$C^*$ and that the highest-indexed element of~$C^*$ is~$x_{1+(5k-1)m}$.
+Hence, $m>1$ implies that $5km > 1 + (5k-1)m$ and hence that}~$C^{**}$ contains only leaves in~$\{x_1,\ldots ,x_{5km-1}\}$.
 Because~$C^{**}$ contains more than~$m$ leaves, the number of trees of~$\cT$ in which all the leaves of~$C^{**}$ have a common parent is at most~$q$ \leo{(here we use the fact that there are no common $q'$-star chains for~$q'>q$ that have more than~$m$ leaves)}.
 Hence, it follows from Claim~\ref{claim:commonparent} that the number of trees of~$\cT'$ in which the leaves of~$C^{**}$ have a common parent is at most~$q$.
 Claim~\ref{claim:atmostq} then follows by Observation~\ref{obs:commonparent}.

 Hence, we have shown that~$N''$ displays~$\cT'$.
 We now construct a network~$N$ from~$N''$ by replacing the reduced chain by the unreduced chain.
 More precisely, let~$e_{5km}$ be the edge of~$N''$ that leaves~$v_{5km}$ but is not the edge~$(v_{5km},x_{5km})$.
 Subdivide~$e_{5km}$ by a directed path $(v_{5km+1},\ldots ,v_p)$ and add leaves~$x_{5km+1},\ldots ,x_p$ by edges $(v_{5km+1},x_{5km+1}),$ $\ldots ,$ $(v_p,x_p)$.
 This gives~$N$.
 Then, by a similar argument as in the proof of Lemma~\ref{lem:spanned},~$N$ displays~$\cT$.
 Moreover, since none of the applied operations increase the reticulation number, we have~$r(N)\leq r(N')$. \end{proof}